Data Bias: Why It Matters, and How to Avoid It

 There are several processes and practices you can implement:

 - Leverage first-party data and other sources that you know are reliable.
-In a privacy-first world, you can’t afford to trust third-party data.
+In a privacy-first world, you can’t afford to rely on third-party cookies and data.

 - Perform regular audits of your AI and ML algorithms.
 Are they performing as intended?
 Are you utilizing them in the best possible way?